-Buckhaven was once a thriving weaving village and fishing port, and being on the Fife Coastal path is a coastal destination.
-In 1839 it had the second largest fishing fleet in Scotland, and has a big part to play in the heritage and history of fishing, with a museum displaying information and pictures.
+Buckhaven was once a thriving weaving village and fishing port, and being on the Fife Coastal path, is a coastal destination.
+In 1839 it had the second largest fishing fleet in Scotland, and had a big part to play in the heritage and history of fishing, with a museum displaying information and pictures.

 But imagine if whilst discovering about the history of fishing in this harbour town, you slipped and fell and had an accident through no fault of your own.
 These things can happen all too easily, but you could be able to make a claim for being injured in a public place in Buckhaven, with the help of Accident Advice Helpline.